sayanroy44617/Edge/readme.md

-🤖 SRE Sentinel: AI-Powered Self-Healing Orchestrator
+🤖 Edge Sentinel: AI-Powered Self-Healing Orchestrator
 ---

 SRE Sentinel is an autonomous infrastructure platform that closes the loop between monitoring and remediation.